llafuente/language/introduction/introduction.md

 Forget interfaces, abstract classes, protected methods, extends...
 Just plain and simple objects.

 * Be nice target for other languages.
-There is much code out there, playing nice with other languages it's important to us.s
+There is much code out there, playing nice with other languages it's important to us.

+## Nomeclature

+Experimental.

+Not sure of the real usage, implemntation, possiblity... just an idea that could be cool, but don't know exactly how to make it true, in a resonable time and error prone. (help is welcome :)

+Propossal.

+Something that can change a lot while implementation occurs, and most of those changes will fill the doc and not he other way.

+Study

+After some more study will "upgrade" to Propossal or Experimental.